-For each Regular and Special Plan, a normal cost rate is determined for the average new entrant.
+For each Regular and Special Plan, a normal cost rate is determined for each active member.
 This rate is determined by taking the value, as of age at entry into the Plan, of the member's projected future benefits, reducing it by the value of future member contributions, and dividing it by the value, also as of the member's entry age, of the member's expected future salary.